T-TonyLiang/today-i-learned/glossary.md

 **Serialization**: The process of converting an object or data structure to a format that allows for it to be stored (in a file, database ... etc).

+## P

+**Parametric Polymorphism**: The ability to define a general function that acts on various different types, while maintaing static type safety.

+**Polymorphism** (OOP): The ability to have the same interface (ie. arithmetic operators, functions) for different objects and data types.